 Ans.
 DB-2 Technically, no nailing is required, but it is a good idea, since it could make the bracing system stiffer by allowing each brace to partly restrain the other in the weak (1 1/2") direction.
-A minimum of 3 nails should be used.
+A minimum of 3 nails should be used, but when using 2x6, the 5-nail pattern is standard.